Use and storage of hazardous substances have left a legacy of soil contamination throughout Aotearoa New Zealand.

 Contaminated site management can be broadly classified into the following reporting stages:

-• Stage 1 – Preliminary site inspection (PSI) report
+• Stage 1 – Preliminary site investigation (PSI) report

 • This is often referred to as a desktop study because it does not usually involve sampling and analysis.
 The main objective of a PSI is to gather information about a piece of land to determine whether it could be contaminated.

-• Stage 2 – Detailed site inspection report
+• Stage 2 – Detailed site investigation (DSI) report

 • Further investigation, including soil sampling and analysis within areas of concern identified by stage 1.